 Journal Article Submission

-UNM Law faculty may electronically submit articles to individual or multiple law journals.
-Article submission fees are paid by the School of Law.
+UNM Law faculty may electronically submit articles to individual or multiple law journals via Scholastica.
+Submission fees are paid by the School of Law.

-For an up-to-date list of publications and their submission policies, please see the continuously-updated article: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.
+For a current list of publications and their submission policies, see the continuously-updated article: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.
 Please note: some law reviews and journals do not accept submissions from electronic submission services.

-For a ranking of law journals by citation count, please see the Law Journals: Submissions & Ranking website of the Washington & Lee University Law Library.
+For a ranking of law journals by citation count, see the Law Journals: Submissions & Ranking website of the Washington & Lee University Law Library.

 Use, Access & Preservation

 The library assists faculty members in optimizing the impact of their scholarship and preserving their works.

 - Does it impose an embargo on posting the article on a personal, institutional, or research-sharing website?

 - Does it limit your ability to post draft versions of the article to open-access repositories?

 - Did the journal receive an exclusive license to your work?
 If so, for what period of time?